 Republic Act No. 10173, otherwise known as the Data Privacy Act of 2012 (the "DPA") is a comprehensive and strict privacy legislation aimed to protect the fundamental human right to privacy of data subjects by: (a) protecting the privacy of individuals while ensuring free flow of information; (b) regulating the collection, recording, organization, storage, updating or modification, retrieval, consultation, use, consolidation, blocking, erasure or destruction of personal data; and (c) ensuring that the Philippines complies with international standards set for data protection.
 The DPA mandated the creation of the National Privacy Commission, which shall administer and implement the provisions of the DPA and ensure compliance of the Philippines with international standards set for data protection.
-The Philippines recognizes the need to protect the fundamental human right of privacy and of communication, while ensuring free flow of information and growth.
-It also identifies the vital role of information in ICT in the government and in the private sector are secured and protected.
+The Philippines recognizes the need to protect the fundamental human right of privacy and of communication, while ensuring free flow of information to promote innovation and growth.
+It also identifies the vital role of information and communications technology in nation building and its inherent obligation to ensure that personal information in ICT in the government and in the private sector are secured and protected.